AntonC9018/Dungeon-Hopper-Docs/docs/weapon.md

 pattern:add( Vec(1, -2), Vec(0, -1), { 3 } )
 ```

-Which happens to be the pattern of a whip in the original Necrodancer.
+This happens to be the pattern of a whip in the original Necrodancer.

 In case you are using the `general weapon (algorithm) chain`, the pieces of your pattern will be tested in order and only the first match will make it into the targets list.